Qiang-Zou/SplineGen/README.md

 - Webpage: https://qiang-zou.github.io/
 - Latest Release: 2024.10.21

 ## !important
 The source code was developed as a byproduct of the projects and methods presented in [1,2].
+It promotes a new CAD modeling paradigm---data-driven, generative B-spline modeling---focusing on parameterization and knot placement for approximating unorganized points.
+The core principle is to replace manual heuristics with data-driven insights, enhancing modeling accuracy, efficiency, and robustness.

 It can be run with Pytorch 2.0.1 + CUDA 11.8 on the operating system Ubuntu 22.04 LTS.
 Windows, Mac.